 Notice that when we define the CTE we give the result a name as well its columns.
 In this way a CTE acts like a VIEW.
 The result and columns are named differently.
 This allows you to encapsulate complicated query logic with the common table expression.

-Finally notice that our final query references the CTE and columns defined.
+Finally notice that our final query references the SQL CTE and columns defined.

 From our outer query’s perspective all it “sees” is this definition.
-It isn’t concerned how the CTE is constructed, just its name and columns.
+It is only concerned with the name and columns, not the inner SQL.